The Big Break: Big Break The Palm Beaches

 The 23rd installment premiered February 2, 2015.
 The winner received over $180,000 in cash and prizes, including a sponsor exemption to the Barbasol Championship.
 The winner of the competition was Richy Werenski.
-This is the final series location.
 In May 2015, NBC Universal released most of the production staff of Original Productions, the division of the Golf Channel that created and produced the show since its beginning in 2003.
 That same group created and produced "Altered Course", another golf-based competition show premiering in June 2015.

 Also featured in this season was the trick shot duo, The Bryan Brothers, including George and Wesley Bryan.
 Wesley Bryan played on mini-tours before earning his Web.com Tour card for 2016 by finishing T-9 at qualifying school.
 In his third event of the 2016 season, he won the Chitimacha Louisiana Open.
 He picked up a second win a month later at the El Bosque Mexico Championship.
 In August, he won his third event of the season, the Digital Ally Open, to earn promotion to the PGA Tour.
 He was the eleventh golfer to do so.
 He won the 2016 Web.com Tour Player of the Year award.

+Big Break Good Good

+The 24th installment of the series was announced on October 22, 2025, by Golf Channel and influencers Good Good Golf, to be broadcast in 2026.
+The season will be held at the Horseshoe Bay Resort in Horseshoe Bay, Texas.
+The winner will win, among cash and prizes, a sponsor exemption to the Good Good Championship held at Omni Barton Creek in Barton Creek, Texas, a new PGA Tour FedEx Fall tournament scheduled in November 2026.
+Matt Scharff of Good Good will host alongside Blair O'Neal.
+Chris Graham and Kevin Schultz will be executive producers.